LauraneC/SeBVel/README.md

 * you can compute shadow mask for a given date and hour, see an example [here](example/1-mapping_shadows/shadow_map_for_one_date.py).
 * you can compute the number of days under shadow extents and borders, see an example [for large DEM](example/1-mapping_shadows/shadow_map_large_DEM.py) and [small DEM](example/1-mapping_shadows/shadow_map_large_DEM.py).

-Second, we can compute the seasonal amplitude of velocity over static areas, which is a proxy of the seasonal bias:
+Second, you can assess the seasonal amplitude of velocity over static areas, which is a proxy of the seasonal bias:
 * see an example for the ITS_LIVE dataset [here](example/2-compute_seasonal_bias/Seasonality_Alps_ITS_LIVE.py)

-Third, we estimate the expected seasonal bias over glacier, by interpolating the seasonal bias over static areas using the slope and aspect:
+Third, you can estimate the expected seasonal bias over glaciers, by interpolating the seasonal bias over static areas according to the slope and aspect:
 * see an example [here](example/3-estimation_of_seasonal_bias_over_glaciers/interpolation_to_glacier_areas.ipynb)

 If you use this package, please cite:

+Charrier et al (submitted early December 2025)

 ## Get started